The Best Tick Prevention For Hudson, NY◀ Back To Blog

 April 1, 2019

 Ticks.
 Everyone is talking about them lately.
 You hear and read statements like “I hate ticks!!”, “Had another tick on me!” or “Ticks are awful this year!
 They are everywhere!!”
 All the media outlets are discussing Lyme disease and the tick presence, especially here in the Northeast.
-The best way to prevent tick bites and to lessen your chances of contracting Lyme disease is to limit the amount of ticks that are on your property and by getting educated on the truth about ticks in Hudson, NY.
+The best way to prevent tick bites and to lessen your chances of contracting Lyme disease is to limit the number of ticks that are on your property and by getting educated on the truth about ticks in Hudson, NY.

 Here in New York, we have three types of ticks that are most commonly encountered.
 There’s the Lone-Star (wood) tick, the Black-legged (deer) tick, and the American dog tick.
 Correctly identifying the tick that you are dealing with can be helpful in knowing how to handle a tick bite.